synergycodes/ng-diagram/packages/ng-diagram/api-report/ng-diagram.api.md

 export class NgDiagramService extends NgDiagramBaseService {
     constructor();
     readonly actionState: Signal<Readonly<ActionState>>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (ae-forgotten-export) The symbol "EventListener_2" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "UnsubscribeFn" needs to be exported by the entry point index.d.ts addEventListener<K extends keyof DiagramEventMap>(event: K, callback: EventListener_2<DiagramEventMap[K]>): UnsubscribeFn;
+    addEventListener<K extends keyof DiagramEventMap>(event: K, callback: EventListener_2<DiagramEventMap[K]>): UnsubscribeFn;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag addEventListenerOnce<K extends keyof DiagramEventMap>(event: K, callback: EventListener_2<DiagramEventMap[K]>): UnsubscribeFn;
+    addEventListenerOnce<K extends keyof DiagramEventMap>(event: K, callback: EventListener_2<DiagramEventMap[K]>): UnsubscribeFn;
     areEventsEnabled(): boolean;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "ng-diagram" does not have an export "updateConfig" readonly config: Signal<Readonly<DeepPartial<FlowConfig>>>;
+    readonly config: Signal<Readonly<DeepPartial<FlowConfig>>>;
     getDefaultRouting(): string;
     getEnvironment(): EnvironmentInfo;
     getRegisteredRoutings(): string[];
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag hasEventListeners(event: keyof DiagramEventMap): boolean;
+    hasEventListeners(event: keyof DiagramEventMap): boolean;
     isInitialized: Signal<boolean>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen registerMiddleware(middleware: Middleware): () => void;
+    registerMiddleware(middleware: Middleware): () => void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag registerRouting(routing: EdgeRouting): void;
+    registerRouting(routing: EdgeRouting): void;
     removeAllEventListeners(): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen removeEventListener<K extends keyof DiagramEventMap>(event: K, callback?: EventListener_2<DiagramEventMap[K]>): void;
+    removeEventListener<K extends keyof DiagramEventMap>(event: K, callback?: EventListener_2<DiagramEventMap[K]>): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setDefaultRouting(name: string): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setEventsEnabled(enabled: boolean): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    setDefaultRouting(name: string): void;
+    setEventsEnabled(enabled: boolean): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen startLinking(node: Node_2, portId: string): void;
+    startLinking(node: Node_2, portId: string): void;
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag transaction(callback: () => void): void;
+    transaction(callback: () => void): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen unregisterMiddleware(name: string): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen unregisterRouting(name: string): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+    unregisterMiddleware(name: string): void;
+    unregisterRouting(name: string): void;
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" updateConfig(config: Partial<NgDiagramConfig>): void;
+    updateConfig(config: Partial<NgDiagramConfig>): void;
     // (undocumented)
     static ɵfac: i0.ɵɵFactoryDeclaration<NgDiagramService, never>;